aliimrankhan86/VA-FE-Test/README.md

 Running Tests and Starting the Application

+- To Install Dependencies: Please use: `yarn install`
 - Running Tests:
     - To run the tests, you can execute: `yarn test`
 - Starting the Application: